Summary Information on COVID-19

 Go immediately to your place of isolation where you won’t be in contact with vulnerable people (e.g. older adults, individuals with underlying medical conditions).
 On your way there;

-- use private transportation only (e.g. personal vehicle),
+- use private transportation only (e.g. personal vehicle) if you have symptoms,

-- wear a mask or face covering, and
+- wear a non-medical mask or face covering, and

 - take physical distance at all times.